Aqara Vibrations Sensor T1

 Basically, the T1 Vibration Sensor oddly doesn’t advertise the manuSpecificLumi cluster 0xfcc0 when Z2M interviews it.
 The movement/vibration sensor attribute 0x0118 uses this to broadcast its payload when movement is detected.
 And because that cluster isn’t advertised when Z2M pairs the device, it never actually listens for the movement payload broadcast.

 Forcing a deviceAddCustomCluster in the Z2M device extend solves the issue.
-I’ll get a pull request in for the Z2M codebase but it’ll probably miss the 1st April release.
+I’ll get a pull request in for the Z2M codebase but it’ll probably miss the 1st April release of the next Z2M version.

 In the meantime, here’s a working external converter that can be used: